CraftAcademyLabs/ca_course/week3/portfolio_challenge/5_more_focus_on_projects.md

         "id": 3,
         "name": "Mobile UX",
         "image": "https://images.unsplash.com/photo-1534237886190-ced735ca4b73?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80",
-        "description": "I like to design for the mobile plattform.
-The challenges to build UI's for smart phones is challenging byt extreamly rewarding."
+        "description": "I like to design for the mobile platform.
+The challenges to build UI's for smartphones is challenging but extremely rewarding."
     }
 ]
 ```